What Do The Gas Mark Numbers Mean / Relate To Temperatures?

 - How do I connect my electric ceramic or induction cooker to the power supply?

-- Gas hob displays error message E6
+- Hob displays error message E9